FurBall Maps ≠ Results or Strategy

 There are people who want to work on climate change that I will never like, nor would I ever want to sit down at the dinner table with them.
 Conversely, I have family members that I love and would donate blood for, but we do not see eye-to-eye on a single social issue.

 If you invest in social networks you get social outcomes.
 Some social outcomes can be leveraged for advocacy.
 However, it is totally appropriate for people who have no social ties with each other or any relationship with each other to be able to work together on a social agenda.
 In the advocacy and social change context we work on flows in a network.
 How does traffic really move among the lines and create change?

 Companies love SNA because it helps them target interventions.
 The CIA loves SNA for the same reason.
 By mapping who is speaking to whom you can target them more precisely.
 However, in an advocacy context, we have very blunt instruments to reshape networks (e.g., grants, conferences, training, social programs designed to reach groups of grantees, etc).
 These interventions may well only need a simple smoke alarm to sense where there’s trouble, not the detailed parts per million gas spectrometer testing of connections found in a social network analysis.

-Those administering and presenting a network to the participants in a social movement don't always have the skills or context to deal with maps that are so personal, this is not a SNA being used as tool for large HR departments.
+Those administering and presenting a network to the participants in a social movement don’t always have the skills or context to deal with maps that are so personal, this is not an SNA being used as a tool for large HR departments.